hcadavid/air_defense_sim_challenge/README.md

 ## Design considerations

 - Given the assumptions described above, the Radar (`tno.airdefensesim.radar.RadarFeedSim`) and the Firing Unit (`tno.airdefensesim.firingunit.FiringUnit`) work as a Publisher and Subscriber of `RadarPacket` events, respectively.
 This way, in the simulation logic, the Radar and Firing Unit operate as two operationally- independendent elements, which share data, indirectly, on an event-based fashion.
-Although the exercise implies the use of a global clock and synchronized actions that are performed instantaneously (e.g., firing at a target), this design enables the inclusion of additional simulation elements and parameters such as:
+Although the exercise implies the use of a global clock and synchronized actions that are performed instantaneously (e.g., firing at a target takes 0s), this design enables the inclusion (in future releases) of additional simulation elements and parameters such as:

   - Delta values of the time required by each action (e.g., 'fire') or the steps required for it.
   - Whether such operations are blocking ones (e.g., no further data can be processed during a 'fire' operation).